ClementNerma/Rave/docs/books/hybrid.md

   public static func trigger () => @handler();
 }

-Event::handle(lambda () => println!("Callback was triggered"));
+Event.handle(lambda () => println!("Callback was triggered"));
-Event::trigger();
+Event.trigger();
 ```

 If we don't have we source code of `Event`, we could think this is asynchronous because the function is not called directly but only when a specific even occur.
-But it's still synchronous, because the callback is ran in the `Event::trigger()` function.
+But it's still synchronous, because the callback is ran in the `Event.trigger()` function.

 In SilverNight, asynchronous functions happen in two cases: